Automattic/wp-calypso/client/lib/tree-select/README.md

 # `treeSelect`

 This module exports a function which creates a cached state selector for use with the Redux global application state.
 It is a good idea to use this function over plain selectors whenever either the computation over state or React's rerenders are expensive.
-It is called `treeSelect` because it internally uses a [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) based dependency tree in order to allow the gc to free memory without explicitly clearing the cache.
+It is called `treeSelect` because it internally uses a tree of dependencies to allow the gc to free memory without explicitly clearing the cache.

 ## Usage